Basanta Kumar Biswas: Early life

+In 1906, Basanta was moved to Muragacha school, where he studied upto Entrance examination.
+Under the guidance of Khirodh Chandra Ganguly, Head teacher of Muragacha school, Basanta started his journey of freedom fight.
+When he was a student of this School he took active part in the Swadeshi agitation at Poragachcha and its neighbourhood.
+In 1907, he left his studies and took up a job in 1910 at a swadeshi cloth store at Uttarpara, but left it for touring the different places of India.
+He went to Puri, and eventually went to Benaras, where he stayed at Ramakrishna Mission.
+Next year he met Rash Behari Bose in Dehradun and was recruited by him.
+Bose trained him in arms and bombs and lovingly often called him Bishe.

 Revolutionary activities

 Basanta Kumar Biswas was a member of Jugantar group, known for his organisation skills and was an important intermediary between Calcutta office of Jugantar and the 'co-conspirators' in Chandannagar.
 After meeting Rash Behari Bose in Dehradun, he was politically indoctrinated and learnt practical trainings to carry out his mission.
 He was brought to Lahore by Bose in October 1912 and stayed there with his Punjabi associates.
 At Lahore he took the job of a compounder at a popular dispensary.

+Statue of Shaheed Basanta Kumar Biswas in Krishnanagar, Nadia.

 Biswas participated in the plot to throw a bomb on Lord Hardinge, the Viceroy of India.
 It was carried out by him on 23 December 1912, when Lord Hardinge was passing through Chandni Chowk, Delhi, in a state procession marking the inauguration of Delhi as the capital of India.
 Dressed in women's clothing, Basanta went to a rooftop overlooking viceroy's route reserved for ladies.
 He introduced himself to other spectators as Lakshmibai – an allusion to famous Rani of Jhansi.
 As the procession was passing by the rooftop, where Biswas was waiting, a bomb sailed down and exploded behind the viceroy.
 Hardinge was seriously injured, and the servant behind him holding his parasol was killed.
 As soon as his job was done Basanta dashed down to street and threw off his saree and disappeared into the crowd.
 He returned to Punjab where he carried on his revolutionary activities.
 The authors of the deed remained obscure for many months despite the state's intense investigation, and lucrative reward.

 Biswas was arrested on 26 February 1914 at Poragachha, Nadia while he went to perform the last rites for his father.
 He was also accused of throwing a bomb in the Lawrence Garden, Lahore, on 17 May 1913, in which a peon was killed.
 The trial, which came to be called the Delhi-Lahore Conspiracy Case, began on 23 May 1914 in Delhi; Amir Chand, Abadh Behari, and Bhai Balmukund, were condemned to death in the trial, and Basanta Biswas was found guilty but initially sentenced to life imprisonment as he was just seventeen years of old.